ernissmal/wood-and-good-frontend/README.md

-# Wood & Good Frontend
+# The Wood and Good Frontend

 ## 🌐 E-commerce Frontend Application

-This repository contains the customer-facing Next.js application for Wood & Good - a premium oak wood furniture manufacturer.
+This repository contains the customer-facing Next.js application for The Wood and Good - a premium oak wood furniture manufacturer.
 Built with security-first architecture, the frontend consumes read-only APIs from the secure CMS backend.

 ## ✨ Features